 FHWA public involvement requirements for transportation planning and programming are outlined in Title 23 CFR Section 450.212.
 The regulations specify that in carrying out the statewide transportation planning process, including development of the Long-Range Transportation Plan (LRTP) and the Statewide Transportation Improvement Program (STIP), the state shall develop and use a documented public involvement process that provides opportunities for public review and comment at key decision points.
-The LRTP and STIP will follow the guidance and policies for public involvement detailed within this public involvement plan.
+The LRTP and STIP will follow the guidance and policies for public involvement plan.